xulongwu4/nvidia-optimus-manager/README.md

 ```
 $ nvidia-optimus-manager configure nvidia
 Info: selecting the nvidia profile
-Log out to take effect
+Reboot for the changes to take effect
 ```
 Otherwise the switch happens immediately.